Table of Contents

 In the study of Gender Justice and Feminist Jurisprudence, "status" is not a vague social standing but a measurable set of Indicators.
 These indicators reveal the extent to which a society values one gender over another and how power is distributed.

-1. Female Foeticide and Infanticide: These practices represent the lowest indicator of status, where "human worth" is assigned at birth (or before) based on sex.
+Practices such as Female Foeticide and Infanticide, represent the lowest indicator of status, where "human worth" is assigned at birth (or before) based on sex.
 The preference for male children leads to a skewed sex ratio, treating the female life as a liability rather than an asset.

-1. Control over One’s Body: This involves the right to be free from violence and the right to bodily autonomy.
+Control over one’s body is as important in determining status.
+This involves the right to be free from violence and the right to bodily autonomy.
 Low status is marked by high rates of domestic violence, sexual harassment, and the lack of laws protecting physical integrity.

 Economic status is a primary driver of social power.
 Feminist jurisprudence argues that without "property status," a gender remains perpetually dependent.

-1. Symbolic Representation: This refers to how a gender is portrayed in media, literature, and religion.
+Symbolic Representation refers to how a gender is portrayed in media, literature, and religion.
 If a gender is consistently represented as "subordinate," "temptress," or "victim," their social status remains diminished.

-1. Daily Lifestyles: Status is reflected in the "politics of the everyday"—who gets to rest, who performs the "invisible" domestic labour, and who has the freedom of movement in public spaces at night.
+Status is reflected in the daily lifestyle of an individual; who gets to rest, who performs the "invisible" domestic labour, and who has the freedom of movement in public spaces at night.

 These indicators measure the ability of a gender to influence the future of the state and their own biological destiny.

-1. Political Processes: This involves representation in decision-making bodies (Parliament, Panchayats, Boardrooms).
+Political processes involves representation in decision-making bodies (Parliament, Panchayats, Boardrooms).
 True status is achieved when a gender moves from being a "voter" to being a "policy-maker."

-1. Reproductive Processes: This is a core pillar of Feminist Jurisprudence.
-Status is high when individuals have control over their reproductive choices—deciding if, when, and how many children to have.
+Reproductive processes is a core pillar of Feminist Jurisprudence.
+Status is high when individuals have control over their reproductive choices; deciding if, when, and how many children to have.
 Lack of access to reproductive healthcare or forced sterilization are indicators of extreme status deprivation.

 Indicator Low Status Signs High Status Signs